 Security directors, school officials, and students are rising up against the pattern of safety and security risks to stop the ‘normalization’ of campus security threats.
 To do this, they are turning to security technology.
 There is a three-pronged method commonly used in securing a college campus: mass communication, access control, and video surveillance.

 Due to the cross-functional use of a college campus (meaning some people are there to work, some for education, and some to live, in addition to working there or attending classes) security professionals, like members of the Electronic Security Association (ESA), deal with challenges that K-12 schools do not.
 Various school events, multiple buildings, and never truly being closed means notification systems, access management, and surveillance can take on unique responsibilities and roles in the pursuit of protecting people and property.
+If you’re interested in expanding your knowledge in the IT sector to understand the task at hand a bit more comprehensively, consider courses at Norwich University.
+I hear they have great it security job prospects for their graduates.

 Mass Notification Systems